hr833194/MeasurementChapterEFA/README.md

 # Reliability Analysis

-The [Reliability](./Reliability) directory contains the [R Script](./Reliability/RCodeReliability.R) used for the reliability analysis and the [dataset](./Reliability/reliabilityDataset.xlsx).
+The [Reliability](./Reliability) directory contains the [R Script](./Reliability/RCodeReliability.R) used for the reliability analysis along with the [dataset](./Reliability/reliabilityDataset.xlsx).

 The metrics collected in the dataset are calculated by three software tools: Designite, Understand, and JHawk on Apache Maven Source code.
-The definitions of these metrics can be found in the [Code Quality Metrics Documentation](./Reliability/CodeQualityMetrics/CodeQualityMetricsR.xlsx).
+The definitions of these metrics can be found in the [Code Quality Metrics Documentation](./Reliability/CodeQualityMetrics/CodeQualityMetricsListR.xlsx).

 Additionally, the original documentation provided by the software tools can be found in [here](./toolsDocumentation).